tintin182/CCM101-jnarito/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/reflection.md

 Overall, this laboratory improved my GitHub portfolio by adding organized and documented cloud computing work.
 More importantly, it gave me practical experience that goes beyond simply knowing cloud computing concepts.
 I was able to investigate a real Linux environment, document my findings, compare cloud infrastructure services, and create a visual representation of a cloud architecture.
 This made the laboratory a useful step in building both my technical skills and my portfolio.

-Note: I use **Chatgpt** to make my grammar correctly and give me the right term!